SCRN-VRC/Language-Translation-with-Fragment-Shaders/README.md

 <img src="./Media/transformer.png" width="800" align="middle"/>

 To briefly go over how Transformers work, the input sentence is turned into a sequence of integers.
-In terms of this English to Japanese translator, every English word has an unique integer representation.
+In terms of English to Japanese, every English word has an unique integer representation.
 And every Japanese character has their own unique integer representation as well on the output side.

 <img src="./Media/pos encode.png" width="400" align="middle"/>